Congressional oversight: Activities and avenues

-Oversight occurs through a wide variety of congressional activities and avenues.
-Some of the most publicized are the comparatively rare investigations by select committees into major scandals or into executive branch operations gone awry.
+Congressional oversight involves many different activities.
+The most highly publicized are rare select committee investigations into major scandals or executive branch failures.

 Cases in point are temporary select committee inquiries into: China’s acquisition of U.S. nuclear weapons information, in 1999; the Iran–Contra affair, in 1987; intelligence agency abuses, in 1975–1976, and the Watergate scandal in 1973–1974.
 The precedent for this kind of oversight goes back two centuries: in 1792, a special House committee investigated the defeat of an Army force by confederated Indian tribes.

 By comparison to these select panel investigations, other congressional inquiries in recent Congresses—into the Whitewater controversy, access to Federal Bureau of Investigation files, White House Travel Office firings, and campaign financing—have relied upon standing committees.

 The impeachment proceedings against President Bill Clinton in 1998 in the House and in 1999 in the Senate also generated considerable oversight.
 The oversight not only encompassed the president and the White House staff, but also extended to the office of independent counsel, specifically its authority, jurisdiction, and expenditures.
 Although such highly visible endeavors are significant, they usually reflect only a small portion of Congress’s total oversight effort.
 More routine and regular review, monitoring, and supervision occur in other congressional activities and contexts.
 Especially important are appropriations hearings on agency budgets as well as authorization hearings for existing programs.
 Separately, examinations of executive operations and the implementation of programs—by congressional staff, support agencies, and specially created commissions and task forces—provide additional oversight.

 Another avenue of oversight is a resolution of inquiry, which is a simple resolution making a direct request or demand of the president or the head of an executive department to furnish the House of Representatives with specific factual information in the administration’s possession.